 Popular dog ear medicines for treating ear infection in dogs include (but aren't limited to):

 Once your veterinarian has taken swabs/cultures from your dogs ears and identified the problem he/she will usually clean the ears gently and then apply whatever medication is the best choice.

 You'll need to continue the treatment at home, sometimes for only 5 - 10 days, other times it can take weeks for the infection to be fully eliminated.

 Your vet will give you instructions and it's important to follow them closely and to FINISH all medications if told to do so.
 Stopping antibiotics early can lead to resistant infection.

-Yeast infections can be triggered by diet - too much grain or sugar can cause yeast to grow uncontrolled in your pets' body and cause problems.
+Yeast infections in dogs can be triggered by diet - too much grain or sugar can cause yeast to grow uncontrolled in your pets' body (including in his ears) and cause problems.